-For this overall reaction one methane molecule finally produces two water vapour molecules, which means that the sum of volume mixing ratios $[H_2O] + 2[CH_4]$ , referred to as potential water (PW), see e.g. Rinsland et al. (1996); Nassar et al. (2005) and references therein, is expected to be roughly conserved in the stratosphere.
-Since the actually conserved quantity is total hydrogen, this assumes that variations in $H_2$ can be neglected.
+According to this reaction one methane molecule finally produces two water vapour molecules, which means that the sum of volume mixing ratios $[H_2O] + 2[CH_4]$ , referred to as potential water (PW), see e.g. Nassar et al. (2005), is expected to be roughly conserved in the stratosphere if no changes in mixing of air masses occur and if variations in $H_2$ can be neglected.
 The latter is in fact not always the case, as investigations by e.g. Juckes (2007) and Wrotny et al. (2010) indicate.